-(i) Abu Dhabi Head Office Building
+(i) Abu Dhabi Head Office Land and Building

 The construction of this building which comprises 14 floors was completed in 1980.
 The fair value of the property is based on an open market valuation carried out by an independent valuer.
-Owner occupancy of the building is 36% as at 31 December 2011 which has been transferred to property and equipment.

-(ii) Al Ain Building
+(ii) Al Ain Land and Building